 - 1. Relate new sculpture, markers and statuary to the base's architectural design theme.
-Generally limit these elements to frequently used locations adjacent to Facility Group 1 and highly traveled community pedestrian spaces. - 2.
-Consider entry gates as possible sites for new displays. - 3.
-All proposed memorials shall follow AFI 36-3108 and be limited to highly deserving individuals or groups as deemed appropriate by the installation leadership.
+Generally, limit these elements to frequently used locations adjacent to Facility Group 1 and highly traveled community pedestrian spaces. - 2.
+Consider entry gates as possible sites for new displays.

+- 3. All proposed memorials will follow AFI 36-3108 and be limited to highly deserving individuals or groups as deemed appropriate by the installation leadership.
 Living memorials (tree plantings / etc.) are discouraged due to added maintenance requirements. - 4.
 When sculpture requires a base, match the materials and / or color palette of adjacent buildings. - 5.
-Use direct or indirect lighting to accentuate features or enhance an intended effect. - 6.
+Use direct or indirect lighting to accentuate features or enhance an intended effect.
+Lighting should be put on an automatic on/off controlled by daylight or solar. - 6.
 Ensure that all sculpture, markers and statuary are honorable and inspiring, provide a sense of place, positively contribute to the base's visual quality, and encourage pride for the community and the US Air Force.